UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/Week 3 (May 26 - Jun 1).md

   - Use Cases + Diagram
   - System Architecture Diagram
   - Mock Ups
+- Met with client for feedback
+  - Switch from MySQL to PostgreSQL
+  - Switch Tableau to open source library
+  - Change admin user group responsibility to department staff
+  - Add admin user group as account manager responsibility
 - Changed tech stack from React to just Laravel
 - Added to the design document
   - Intro